saurabhojha/OCR-/README.md

 This project implements the classical OCR pipeline using opencv-python.

-The code is written in python and uses the following libraries: opencv-python for image processing tools and functions numpy for image manipulation as an array sklearn for svm classifiers os for directory manipulation pickle for saving and loading the svm model scipy for loading the emnist-letters dataset from a mat format file subprocess to open the text file into a notepad.
+The code is written in python and uses the following libraries:
+1.opencv-python for image processing tools and functions 2.numpy for image manipulation as an array
+3.sklearn for svm classifiers
+4.os for directory manipulation
+5.pickle for saving and loading the svm model
+6.scipy for loading the emnist-letters dataset from a mat format file 7.subprocess to open the text file into a notepad.

 The code takes a text image as input and outputs a txt file with the text in editable form as extracted from the image.
 The datasets used are: